 The BEST Award for Student Research

-Award Eligibility, Criteria, Presentation and Record
+Award Eligibility, Criteria, Submission, and Process

 The award winners are announced and presented at Duke University during the annual graduation ceremony events hosted by the Department of Statistical Science each May.
 Information about the awardees is posted to department news and maintained in the permanent, public BEST Award record of Past Recipients.